 There is now considerable evidence demonstrating that having sufficient Vitamin D in your body might prevent cancers from forming.
 Although all the actions of Vitamin D are not yet completely understood, there are enough biochemical, genetic and observational studies to today recommend aiming for Vitamin D blood levels of 100 – 150 nmol/l.
 In fact a 2016 summary shows a 65% reduction in new cancers when blood levels are above 100 nmol/l (40 ng/ml).
 Modern research has lead to the understanding that Vitamin D is involved in a complex regulatory process influencing genes, inflammation and behaviour of cancer cells.

-Also, there appear to be benefits to improving Vitamin D levels after a diagnosis of cancer.
 Quality of life and chances of survival may be influenced, and the side effects of chemotherapy have been shown to be reduced by increasing Vitamin D levels.
 More and more research is published showing that survival after cancer diagnosis is influenced by higher vitamin D levels.

 Vitamin D supports the immune processes that defend the body against infection and the growth of malignant cells.
 Having sufficient Vitamin D allows your immune system to be in its best working order.
 People with cancer often have low levels of Vitamin D, so it makes sense to check and improve them where necessary, giving you the best chance of keeping well and fighting the disease.